Monitor at scale by using Azure Monitor

 If necessary, you can edit the Kusto query.
 Choose a threshold, period, and frequency.
 The threshold determines when the alert will be raised.
 The period is the window of time in which the query is run.
 For example, if the threshold is greater than 0, the period is 5 minutes, and the frequency is 5 minutes, then the rule runs the query every 5 minutes, reviewing the previous 5 minutes.
 If the number of results is greater than 0, you're notified through the selected action group.

-To run the alert rule once a day, across all the events/logs that were created on the given day, change the value of both 'period' and 'frequency' to 1440, i.e., 24 hours.
+To run the alert rule once a day, across all the events/logs that were created on the given day, change the value of both 'period' and 'frequency' to 1440, that is, 24 hours.

 Alert action groups